 When you contact an adoption specialist about giving your child up for adoption, we will gather some background information about your circumstances, your support system, and the areas in which you’re struggling.
 If we feel that we are not the best professional to assist you, we will provide referrals to help you find the necessary services and resources in your community.

-Unfortunately, many parents in your circumstances find that there is not a lot of readily available information about this type of adoption if he or she is more than a few years old.
+Unfortunately, many parents in your circumstances find that there is not a lot of readily available information about this type of adoption if their child is more than a few years old.
 There aren’t many private agencies that specialize in placing older children, and state foster care systems typically do not have the funding to take voluntary relinquishments.
 But there are other options.

 If you are struggling to parent and thinking about giving up a child for adoption, consider the following suggestions:

 Reach out to social services.
 While the state may not be able to take custody of your child, they can provide resources to make parenting easier.
 For instance, if your child has significant medical needs that you feel you cannot meet, look into your public healthcare options.
 If you need help finding a job or affordable housing, the state has programs that may help you.
 Whatever underlying issues have caused you to consider adoption for your child, there are likely free, public resources in your community to help you address them.

 Consider a temporary guardianship.
 You may be struggling now, but if you feel that you would be able to parent your child under different circumstances, you may be able to establish a legal guardianship with a close friend or family member.
 This options gives someone else temporary custody of your child while you make changes that would improve your situation and allow you to parent.